Tight Quantum Lower Bound for Approximate Counting with Quantum States: Introduction

-Counting is one of the basic computational tasks.
-Not surprisingly, quantum complexity of approximate counting was settled down early on in the history of quantum computation.
-It is known \footnote{ It is customary to denote input strings to quantum algorithms using lower case Latin letters like $x$ or $y$, with $x_i$ denoting individual symbols of the input string.
-We continue with this tradition, and, while we mostly think of the input $x$ as a subset of $[n]$ rather then the corresponding bit-string, we still denote it by a lower case Latin letter. } that $O\s[\frac1\eps \sqrt{n/|x|}]$ queries to the membership oracle suffice to count the number of elements in a set $x\subseteq [n]$ with multiplicative precision $\eps$~\cite{brassard:counting, brassard:amplification}.
-Also, it is known that $\Omega (\sqrt{n/|x|})$ membership queries are necessary for this task when $\eps = O(1)$~\cite{bennett:strengths}.
+The main problem under consideration in this paper is approximate counting.
+Given some subset\footnote{ It is customary to denote input strings to quantum algorithms using lower case Latin letters like $x$ or $y$, with $x_i$ denoting individual symbols of the input string.
+We continue with this tradition, and, while we mostly think of the input $x$ as a subset of $[n]$ rather then the corresponding bit-string, we still denote it by a lower case Latin letter. } $x\subseteq[n]$ estimate its size with multiplicative precision $\eps$.
+The decision version of the problem --- distinguishing the cases when $x$ has size exactly $k$ or exactly $(1+\eps)k$ --- is more appropriate for lower bounds.
+Clearly, a lower bound for the latter also gives a lower bound for the former.

+The canonical way of encoding $x$ is via its characteristic bit-sting $(x_i)_{i\in[n]}$ with $x_i=1$ iff $i\in x$.
+The corresponding input oracle is called the membership oracle because a query tells whether a specific element is a member of the input set.

+Quantum query complexity of approximate counting with access to the membership oracle was settled down early on in the history of quantum computation.
+Brassard, H{\o}yer, and Tapp showed that $O\s[\frac1\eps \sqrt{n/|x|}]$ queries to the membership oracle suffice for approximate counting~\cite{brassard:counting}.
+The matching lower bound of $\Omega\s[\frac1\eps \sqrt{n/|x|}]$ was obtained by Nayak and Wu~\cite{nayak:approximatingMedian} using the polynomial method.
+A simple proof can be obtained using the positive-weighted adversary.
+The original paper by Ambainis~\cite{ambainis:adv} already contains the proof for the special case of $k=n/2$.
+The general case has essentially the same proof, which can be found in \rf{app:posWeighted}.
-However, the membership oracle is not the only way how to encode the input set $x$.
-Another possibility is to encode the set using a uniform quantum superposition over the elements of the set:

-Aaronson \etal~\cite{aaronson:counting} raised the question of estimating complexity of approximate counting when the quantum algorithm has access not only to the membership oracle, but also to the state $\psi_x$.
+But the membership oracle is not the only way how to encode the input set $x$.
+Aaronson, Kothari, Kretschmer, and Thaler~\cite{aaronson:counting} raised the question of estimating complexity of approximate counting when the quantum algorithm has access not only to the membership oracle, but also to the uniform superposition of the elements of the set:

 This requires clarification: what does it mean to have access to $\psi_x$?
-The following two models were assumed in~\cite{aaronson:counting}: the algorithm can have copies of the state $\psi_x$ and it can reflect about $\psi_x$.
+Ref.~\cite{aaronson:counting} assumes the following two models: the algorithm can have copies of the state $\psi_x$ or it can reflect about $\psi_x$.
+Possession of copies is a rather standard assumption.
+The reflecting oracle is more unusual, but it is helpful in algorithms, as it can be used for amplitude amplification and estimation, see \rf{app:upper} for more detail.